mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 	Unschedulable: "0/1 nodes are available: 1 Insufficient cpu. preemption: 0/1 nodes are available: 1 No preemption victims found for incoming pod.."
 ```

-> here you can review the log to validate if the correct runner image is being used for your job

 * If you encounter such issues you can put retry logic in your Gitlab pipeline manifest.

 ## Closing thoughts

-This setup will help you to achieve the following outcomes:
+This setup should help you to achieve the following outcomes:

 1. Setup a scalable ephemeral runner infrastructure on Kubernetes.
 1. Established mutliple types of runners to suit the pipeline requirements.